flyknight/st/README.md

 ## Installation for newbs

-You should have xlib header files and libharfbuzz build files installed.
+You should have xlib header files and libharfbuzz (harfbuzz on OpenBSD) build files installed.

 ```
 git clone https://github.com/LukeSmithxyz/st